tilledminds/OPNsense-Dashboard-2025/configure.md

 To make the map work on Grafana, you must create a MaxMind account here https://www.maxmind.com/en/geolite2/signup.
 Then generate a license key by going to Account -> Manage License Keys -> Generate New License Key.
 Copy this key somewhere because you'll need it again soon.

 You'll need to download the GeoIP database file to your Graylog container.
-Access your Graylog container's shell from your Docker host like so
+Access your Graylog container's shell from your Docker host like so:

 `sudo docker exec -it graylog /bin/bash`

-Then download the database file, replace `YOUR_LICENSE_KEY` with the key you generated above.
+Then download the database file, replace `YOUR_ACCOUNT_ID` with your Maxmind account id (this is an integer number, not text) and `YOUR_LICENSE_KEY` with the key you generated above.

 ```
+curl -J -L -u YOUR_ACCOUNT_ID:YOUR_LICENSE_KEY \
-curl "https://download.maxmind.com/app/geoip_download?edition_id=GeoLite2-Country&license_key=YOUR_LICENSE_KEY&suffix=tar.gz" -o GeoLite2-Country.tar.gz \
+'https://download.maxmind.com/geoip/databases/GeoLite2-Country/download?suffix=tar.gz' -o GeoLite2-Country.tar.gz \
 && tar -xzvf GeoLite2-Country.tar.gz \
 && mv GeoLite2-Country_*/GeoLite2-Country.mmdb /usr/share/graylog/data/data/
 ```